Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

-Finally, I consider the accessibility to rivers.
-Not all mining areas have large rivers suitable for water transportation (Online Appendix Figure~\ref{fig:map_river}).
-This means that the locations of coal mines were not dominated by rivers.
+Accessibility to rivers is also considered.
+Not all mining areas have large rivers suitable for water transportation, meaning that rivers did not dominate the locations of coal mines.
 However, several mines used river transport as primary logistics until the development of railways before the late 1920s \citep{chiba1964}.
-This implies that the location of mines in such mining areas might have been influenced by the spatial distribution of the river.
-Thus, I included the distance to the nearest neighboring river as a control variable.
-Online Appendix~\ref{sec:secb6} describes the details of the data, and Table~\ref{tab:sum_control} shows the summary statistics.
-I also used the river accessibility variable to test the potential pollution from wastewater (Section~\ref{sec:sec6}).
+This implies that the spatial distribution of the river could have influenced the location of mines in such mining areas.
+To control for this possibility, the distance to the nearest neighboring river is included as a control variable.

+Finally, the potential influence of the elevation is taken into account.
+The mine's location might have been correlated with the elevation of municipalities because terrain may relate to the locational fundamentals such as the climatic conditions and fixed cost of transportation.
+The grid cell elevation data provided by the Ministry of Land, Infrastructure, Transport, and Tourism was used to systematically calculate the average elevation in each municipality.

+As explained below, including these control variables has little influence on the estimates after conditioning on the city and town fixed effects.
+To be conservative, however, it is preferable to include all the controls to ensure the orthogonality condition of the instrumental variable.
+Online Appendices~\ref{sec:secc41}--\ref{sec:secc44} summarizes the details of the data on railways, seaports, rivers, and elevation.
+Online Appendix Table~\ref{tab:sum_control} presents the summary statistics on these control variables.\footnote{Online Appendix Figures~\ref{fig:map_station},~\ref{fig:map_port}, and~\ref{fig:map_river} illustrate the locations of the railway stations, seaports, and rivers in the Japanese archipelago, respectively.
+Online Appendix Figure~\ref{fig:elevation} shows the spatial distribution of the elevation.
+All the controls are log-transformed to better model the skewness of the distances and elevations in nature, albeit this transformation does not influence the results.}